scottish-government-design-system/designsystem.gov.scot/components/character-count/index.md

 If a form field only allows a certain number of characters to be entered, it is helpful to let the user know how many remaining characters they are allowed.

-Using the character count component is better than simply using a "maxlength" attribute on the input element, because:
+Using the character count component is better than simply using a `maxlength` attribute on the input element, because:

 * it is non-destructive, so users can enter or paste too much data and get a warning instead of losing any of it
 * users can see how many characters they have remaining as they type